alieen6/Data-Analytics-Portfolio/README.md

 # Data Analytics Portfolio
 ## A couple of the projects I have been working on.
-The projects are either written in Python (Jupyter Notebook).
+The projects are written in Python (Jupyter Notebook).
 Click on the projects to see full analysis and code.

 # Projects: